-In modern FEA software, most analysts rely on preprocessors to develop the finite element mesh.
+Most analysts rely on preprocessors to develop the finite element mesh.
 Automatic mesh generators yield adequate meshes.
 However, in very demanding configurations, the mesh generator may produce a poor mesh.
 In such situations, the mesh should be manually produced to improve the mesh quality.

 In modeling complex structural assemblies, there is a possibility of constructing models where adjacent structural elements have very different stiffness.
-To prevent large numerical errors, a conservative stiffness ratio of the order of 10^4 or more between members making up a model should be avoided.
+To prevent large numerical errors, a conservative stiffness ratio of the order of 104 or more between members making up a model should be avoided.